ipfs-inactive/blog/content/post/072-js-ipfs-0.39.md

 ## 🚯 `block rm` now supported over the HTTP API

-Previously this command only worked with the daemon turned off, now you can use the semi-internal `jsipfs block rm` command with the daemon running.
+Previously this command only worked with the daemon turned off, now you can use the low level `jsipfs block rm` command with the daemon running.

-N.b. it's rare that you would need to use this command, a more common approach would be to call `jsipfs gc` instead which removes all non-pinned blocks from your IPFS repo.
+N.b. it's rare that you would need to use this command, a more common approach would be to call `jsipfs repo gc` instead which removes all non-pinned blocks from your IPFS repo.

 # 🏗 API Changes